 HSE also produce a wide range of information and advice leaflets for businesses.
 You can get a full list of available HSE leaflets from their website.

 Tattooing, acupuncture, electrolysis, cosmetic piercing, ear piercing & semi-permanent skin-colouring

 Anyone carrying a business involving any of these treatments must register their premises and activities with the council.
-The registration fee is £116.
+We review the cost of the licence annually in April.
+If you think you need a licence and you would like further information or you would like to find out the cost of the licence, please contact us on (0113) 247 7791 before applying.
 Forms to apply for registration and a guide to the required standards can be downloaded from the documents area on this page.

 Reporting an accident at work or work-related disease.